RoryQo/Public-Sector-Data-Demand_Research-Framework-For-Market-Analysis-And-Classification-Research/README.md

 ---

-### Statistical Patterns
+## Statistical Patterns in Data Buyer Classification

-Several significant patterns emerged across the classified and scored dataset:
+Several statistically observable patterns emerged in the structured and text-based scoring of government job postings using raw observations and the trained NLP model.

+### 1. Seniority Doesn’t Always Matter

-- **Seniority doesnt matter**: Jobs flagged as `IsSeniorRole = 1` were not significantly more likely to be data buyers (*Welch’s t-test, p < 0.33*), however, particularly in smaller agencies with limited internal analytics capacity, seniority becomes slightly significant.
+Jobs flagged as `IsSeniorRole = 1` were not significantly more likely to be data buyers in the aggregate (*Welch’s t-test, p = 0.33*).
+This challenges the assumption that data purchasing is mostly confined to senior leadership or executive-level roles.

-- **Agency size effect**: Small and medium-sized agencies were more likely to embed data responsibilities in generalist or administrative roles (e.g., program coordinators, contract officers) instead of standalone analyst positions.
-- **Kurtosis in buyer score**: The `DataBuyerScore` exhibited **high kurtosis (>4)** — suggesting that most public jobs are definitively non-buyers, while a small, distinct cluster exhibit strong signals of buyer behavior.
+However, a contextual pattern was observed:
+- In **smaller agencies**, seniority becomes a **mild predictor** of data buying behavior.
+- This likely reflects generalist environments where senior program managers oversee multiple responsibilities — including analytics, procurement, and vendor coordination.

+**Implication**: Seniority alone isn’t a strong signal of buyer behavior, but in under-resourced agencies, senior generalists often assume buyer-like roles.

 ---

+### 2. Agency Size Effect

+Smaller and mid-sized agencies are more likely to embed data responsibilities in **generalist or administrative titles**, rather than posting explicitly labeled analyst roles.
+Examples include:

+- Contracting Officers managing third-party data subscriptions
+- Program Analysts coordinating vendor platforms
+- Grants Officers using external data to evaluate program outcomes

+Larger agencies (e.g., VA, DoD, HHS) more frequently post **specialized analyst roles**, making their buyer signals easier to detect via job title alone.

+**Implication**: Vendors targeting smaller agencies should pay close attention to generalist or hybrid roles with cross-functional responsibilities.

+---

-### Data Buyer Volume and Concentration by Agency and Sector
+### 3. Data Buyer Volume and Concentration by Agency and Sector

 In addition to use case and title-level signals, we evaluated which **agencies and sectors** are most strongly associated with data buyers.